[Tweet “While there are many methods for building links, there is one tactic that has proven to be the most effective: content marketing.”]

 When you create “10x content,” you improve the odds that your content will be the resource that other websites link to.
 Providing the most in-depth information on that topic will make you stand out and become the leading resource.

-The social media management app Buffer is known for creating massive resources; their great content rarely touches on the surface of a topic.
+The social media management app Buffer is known for creating massive resources; their content rarely touches on the surface of a topic.
 Instead, they choose to create “10x resources” that stand out and attract many links (and social shares too).
-One of their recent resources, A Complete Guide to Instagram Marketing, shows how they take one topic and dive deep into it to create a vast resource.
+One of their recent resources, A Complete Guide to Instagram Marketing, shows how they take one topic and dive deep into it to create a huge resource.
 The article is over 5,000 words and features dozens of charts, images, and examples.

 There are multiple ways to create linkable content that will naturally lead other publishers to reference your website.
 But you shouldn’t simply post your content and then sit back and hope that other publishers will find it and link to it.
 You should promote your content so that publishers and influencers notice it and cover it on their websites.